Calebh101/Hackintosh-HP-17-by1022cl/README.md

 # Tools

 - editefi: An editing script for my EFI.
-Has been phased out.
+It opens the config in ProperTree, then copies and (optionally) pushes the result to GitHub.